astral-sh/docs/site/uv/concepts/cache/index.md

 - `uv cache clean` removes *all* cache entries from the cache directory, clearing it out entirely.
 - `uv cache clean ruff` removes all cache entries for the `ruff` package, useful for invalidating the cache for a single or finite set of packages.
 - `uv cache prune` removes all *unused* cache entries.
 For example, the cache directory may contain entries created in previous uv versions that are no longer necessary and can be safely removed. `uv cache prune` is safe to run periodically, to keep the cache directory clean.

+uv blocks cache-modifying operations while other uv commands are running.
+By default, those `uv cache` commands have a 5 min timeout waiting for other uv processes to terminate to avoid deadlocks.
+This timeout can be changed with [`UV_LOCK_TIMEOUT`](../../reference/environment/#uv_lock_timeout).
+In cases where it is known that no other uv processes are reading or writing from the cache, `--force` can be used to ignore the lock.

 ## [Caching in continuous integration](#caching-in-continuous-integration)